LRFalk01/DSP-Blueprint-Parser/README.md

 Small Ruby gem to handle parsing of Dyson Sphere Program's blueprint data.

+Currently the gem does not support validating the MD5 hash of the blueprint.
+It appears as if the DSP devs wrote their own MD5 algorithm which would need it's own Ruby port.

 ## Installation

 Add this line to your application's Gemfile: